alicht/rspec-testing/README.md

 1. Define the purpose of a code test.
 2. Read the RSpec tests.
-3. Run tests via the `learn` command.
 4. Understand test output.
 5. Write code to make test pass.

 ### What's a Test?

 Tests verify that the code you write behaves and produces the desired result.
-Many of the labs you will complete on Learn use tests.
 It can feel like an abstract concept at first, but it's worth starting to understand.
-Doing so will help you be more productive on Learn.
 Beyond that, understanding testing is important because **test-driven development**, or TDD, is considered the most reliable methodology for delivering quality code.

 #### What is TDD?

-Test-driven development is a big topic and you're not going to be writing your own tests for a while.
-It is an important concept though, so we'll touch on it briefly here.

 The basic idea behind TDD is that you should think about what you want your program to do and how you want your code to behave *before* you start coding.
 Especially as you begin to write more complex programs or develop applications, bringing this mindfulness to your development process will help you to write code that is robust (doesn't break all the time), flexible (accommodates future change and growth) and is easy for other developers to understand.

 #### How Does TDD Work?

-Once again, you won't be writing your own tests for a while, so we'll only touch on this process briefly.
-Conceptually, TDD is simple:

 * First, write the test for a specific function of your code.
 * *Then*, write the code to make the test pass.